-If you wish to address the Committee on any item, please submit a request to speak via the "chat" feature available when joining the meeting virtually.
+If you wish to address the Board of Directors on any item, please submit a request to speak via the "chat" feature available when joining the meeting virtually.
 Remarks are limited to three minutes per speaker on each subject.
-You may also submit a public comment in advance of the meeting by emailing comments@irwd.com before 8:00 a.m. on Tuesday, December 8, 2020.
+You may also submit a public comment in advance of the meeting by emailing comments@irwd.com before 12:00 p.m. on Monday, January 11, 2021.